FailAcademy/learning/adp-vancouver/_slides/week-07/01-intro-to-tdd.md

 });
 ```

+???

+This might look like a lot of syntax right off the bat, but you'll get used to the pattern.

 ---

 ## Anatomy of a test

 We're using [Jest](https://facebook.github.io/jest/) to write tests.
 Read the docs!

+.condensed[
-To make our tests match our Plain English specs, we use nested `describe` blocks.
+- To make our tests match our Plain English specs, we use nested `describe` blocks.
-`describe` takes a callback function as its second argument, allowing us to group tests with a similar context.
+- `describe` takes a callback function as its second argument, allowing us to group tests with a similar context.
+]

 ```js
 describe('Outer context', () => {